 Professional development plans were in place for both the Executive Director and the Academic Director for the school year ending June 2015.
-The professional development plans approved by the board for these individuals and implementation of the plans are:
+The plans approved by the board and implementation of the plans are:

 Mrs. Susan Berg, Executive Director

 Goal #1: Network with other immersion programs to ensure cutting-edge immersion research and practice